maion308/relate_/README.md

 ## UI Components

-Rails front end will work with views index.html.erb will render mostly main page forms.html.erb will render the forms using bulma feed.html.erb will render the posts and allow postmvp functionality
+I will use rails front end and will parsel each post view inside index.html.erb in posts folder index.html.erb will render in order what we want viewed forms.html.erb will render the forms using bulma feed.html.erb will render the posts and allow postmvp functionality trends will render what is trending view in post mvp

 #### SAMPLE.....
 | Component | Description |